firedev/pf-website/src/_pages/index.md

 The instructions how to use them, is what I call the manual for your life.

-# Can I even unplug?
+# Can I really unplug?

 Buddha said everybody has a chance.
 The prison is our own mind indeed.
 Does reality feels confining?
 The Groundhog Day is one of my favorites.
-Have you ever feel there should be something more?
+Do you ever feel there should be something more?
 Sounds strange even saying that.
-I'll find a better way to put it.
 Anyway, you are not alone.
 There is a way out.
 But you literally have to break out of that shell inside of yourself.

 # Can I do it by myself?

 Another stroke of luck and at some point in life I had a few years of solitude when I did most of the research.
-Self-therapy works if you Do it.
+Self-therapy works if you actually doing it.
 Start now.
 Read the book.
 See the videos.
 You need to know what to look for.
 I am posting everything online.

 Everyone is free to do what they want.
-Learn yourself.
-Lead your life.
-Be the cause.
+So learn yourself, see where you're heading, so you can lead your life.
+Be the cause, not flowing with the flow.

 Live now.
 Think forward.
 Break out.